 A renal angiogram is a test used to examine the blood vessels of the kidneys.
 The test is performed by threading a catheter through the main vessel of the pelvis, up to the renal artery that leads into the kidney.
 Contrast medium is then injected into the renal artery through the catheter, and images of the vessels of the kidney are taken.
-The test is a useful aid in evaluating kidney function and diagnosing any narrowing of the arteries, blood clots, tumors or aneurysms.
+The test is a useful aid in diagnosing any narrowing of the arteries, blood clots, tumors, or aneurysms.

 Updated by: Deepak Sudheendra, MD, MHCI, RPVI, FSIR, Founder and CEO, 360 Vascular Institute, with an expertise in Vascular Interventional Radiology & Surgical Critical Care, Columbus, OH.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.